 - Relapse prevention

 Family therapy: At Wellness Resource Center, clients and their family members may schedule family therapy sessions with either the client’s primary therapist or with our clinical director on an as-needed basis.
 In addition to in-person family therapy sessions, additional options for keeping families connected during treatment and for helping family members access the support they need include phone calls, conference calls, and written communication.

 Experiential therapy: Experiential therapies are included into programming and are designed to provide clients with the opportunity to overcome challenges, express themselves artistically, interact with others, and otherwise engage in tangible experiences that emphasize holistic healing.
 The type and amount of experiential therapy that clients participate in at Wellness Resource Center varies depending upon their personalized rehab plans, and may include the following:

 - Equine therapy (on an ancillary extra cost basis)

 - Social activities

 - Teamwork activities

 Family Program: Because the devastation of stimulant abuse and addiction is rarely limited to the afflicted individual, we are proud to offer a Family Program once every other month.
-This program features psychoeducation and process groups that are designed to help family members address their own needs as they prepare to support their loved one during the post-treatment phase of his or her recovery.
+Family treatment commonly takes place on our campus in Boca Raton, FL, and features psychoeducation and process groups that are designed to help family members address their own needs as they prepare to support their loved one during the post-treatment phase of his or her recovery.